What's the best cad program

 • It has a number of "work benches" that enable you to assemble and animate the parts of your project.

-• If you have ideas that may be commercially viable, it is unlikely to compromise your Intellectual Property - important when applying for patents
+• If you have ideas that may be commercially viable, it is unlikely to compromise your Intellectual Property - important when applying for patents.

-• I used the TechDraw work bench, with some graphics/gimp filters, to generate 2D patent drawings
+• I used the TechDraw work bench, with some graphics/gimp filters, to generate 2D patent drawings.

 • There are an number of cloud based 3D CAD programs, Fusion360 is popular.
-You have no guarantees that your work will be confidential.
+You have no guarantees that your work will be held confidential.

 • After 5 or 6 tutorials, I could produce code and review the new tutorials as they come out.